Skip to Content

 This page is also available in Spanish and Arabic.

 The knowledge and skills to engage critically with public debates shouldn’t be the exclusive domain of technical experts.
-The Learning Lab will bring together a cohort of people who work with communities across the Global South to explore how to “connect the dots” between particular experiences of discrimination; specific policy decisions; and broader economic trends.
+The Learning Lab will bring together a cohort of people who work with communities across the Global South to explore how to “connect the dots” between particular experiences of discrimination; policy decisions; and broader economic trends.
 We’ll do a deep dive into Decoding Injustice, a research approach that helps reveal how the design of our economies harms people’s rights by organizing methods for collecting, analyzing, and presenting data around three steps: Interrogate, Illuminate, and Inspire.

 Who we're looking for